-The Climate Change Committee met for the third time on 21 December 2010.
-At the meeting, the Committee agreed to adopt and publicly release the eleven policy principles that will provide a consistent basis for deliberations on carbon price mechanisms.
+In December 2010, the Climate Change Committee agreed to adopt and publicly release the eleven policy principles that will provide a consistent basis for deliberations on carbon price mechanisms.

 The principles are:

 1. Environmental effectiveness: The mechanism should be capable of delivering reductions in carbon pollution that are informed by the climate science, to ensure that Australia contributes to the global mitigation task and to help transform our economy by driving investment and innovation in clean energy and low emissions technologies and processes.